cpageler93/christoph.pageler.me/_posts/2018-08-22-use-spm-for-ios-projects.markdown

 #### Import into your Xcode project

-To import the frameworks into the existing Xcode workspace i'll take advantage of the feature to generate an Xcode Project from my package.
+To import the frameworks into the existing Xcode workspace I'll take advantage of the feature to generate an Xcode Project from my package.

 {% highlight shell %}
 > swift package generate-xcodeproj